coolkidscoding/IntroToExcel/Lessons/Lesson07/Lesson07.md

 > 1.0 Review
 After last lesson we should all be familiar and know how to use the following functions:
-+ COUNT/COUNTIF
-+ SUM/SUMIF
-+ AVERAGE/AVERAGEIFS
-+ MIN/MINIFS
-+ MAX/MAXIFS

-> 2.0 Formulas & Functions
-In today's lesson we are going to continue our study of functions.
-The functions we are going to review today are:
 + SUMPRODUCT
 + VLOOKUP/HLOOKUP
 + TODAY/NOW